anveshmuppeda/kubernetes/keda/seleniumgrid/README.md

 > **_NOTE:_**  It takes around 5-10min to complete the whole task of creating a cluster (master) and EC2 instances (worker) nodes and attach nodes to the master.
-And all the deployments are present under [deploy](https://github.com/anveshmuppeda/kubernetes/tree/main/keda/seleniumgrid/deployments) directory in this same location.

 ---
 ### Now the kubernetes cluster is ready, let us deploy the Selenium grid with the below series of commands.

 > **_NOTE:_**  I will be deploying all the resources in selenium namespace.
+> And all the deployments are present under [deploy](https://github.com/anveshmuppeda/kubernetes/tree/main/keda/seleniumgrid/deployments) directory in this same location.

 Create a namespace 'selenium'
 ```